Stieneee/wrt-link/README.md

 # wrt-link

-wrt-link is a shell script for collecting statistcs and per device bandwidth monitoring with DD-WRT routers.
+wrt-link is a Go application for collection bandwidth, conneciton and device stats from DD-WRT routers.
-The script reports information from a number of sources including the nvram, iptables and conntrack via scp.
+Orignally built to report to logmy.io the application reports perodically via an HTTP and could report to independantly hosted endpoints.

+## Features

+- [ ] Bandwidth Logging
+- [ ]   iptables (wrtbwmon)
+- [ ]   ipconntrack scrapping for bandwidth
+- [ ] Device connection reporting scrapping ip conntack
+- [ ]   Configurable private devices
+- [ ]   Black list checking
+- [ ] Router Stats
+- [ ]   Device type, CPU type
+- [ ]   DD-wrt version, kernel version
+- [ ]   CPU
+- [ ]   Memory
+- [ ]   Space, NVRAM, CIFS, JFFS2
+- [ ]   Active IP Connections
+- [ ]   Wireless Settings
+- [ ]   Wireless Clients
+- [ ]   Nearby Wireless Devices
+- [ ] ISP Stats
+- [ ]   Ping
+- [ ]   Speedtest
+- [ ]   DNS response time

+- [ ] Simple Endpoint Example - (Probably Nodejs and Mongodb in a Docker)

 ## Prerequisites

 A DD-WRT router with ssh access enabled.
-A seperate ssh server.
+A reporting endpoint or an account with logmy.io.
+A 256 Byte RSA private key.

-In the event this script is being used in combination with logmy.io please follow the installation steps provided by that service.
+In the event this is being used in combination with logmy.io please follow the installation steps provided by that service.
+There is no need to read any of the inforamtion here.

+## Compiling

+// TODO

 ## Installing